greenfirn/Docker-Events/README.md

 - amd gpus rocm-smi
 - see rig conf examples...

-Some portions of this project were developed with assistance from ChatGPT.
+Some portions of this project were developed with assistance from ChatGPT and Deepseek